 The per capita income in College Station in 2010 was $21,310, which is middle income relative to Texas, and lower middle income relative to the rest of the US.
 This equates to an annual income of $85,240 for a family of four.
 However, College Station contains both very wealthy and poor people as well.
 College Station also has one of the higher rates of people living in poverty in the nation, with 35.47% of its population below the federal poverty line.

 College Station is a very ethnically-diverse city.
 The people who call College Station home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of College Station residents report their race to be White, followed by Asian.
 College Station also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
 People of Hispanic or Latino origin account for 14.32% of the city’s residents.
-Important ancestries of people in College Station include German, Irish, English, French , Italian and Scottish.
+Important ancestries of people in College Station include Irish, English, French , and Italian.